wangjun-microsoft/Cognitive-Documentation/Content/en-us/Emotion/QuickStarts/Java.md

 -->

 # Emotion API Java for Android Quick Start
-This article provides information and code samples to help you quickly get started with the [Emotion Recognize method](https://dev.projectoxford.ai/docs/services/5639d931ca73072154c1ce89/operations/563b31ea778daf121cc3a5fa) in the Emotion API Android client library to recognize the emotions expressed by people in an image using Java.
+This article provides information and a code sample to help you quickly get started with the [Emotion Recognize method](https://dev.projectoxford.ai/docs/services/5639d931ca73072154c1ce89/operations/563b31ea778daf121cc3a5fa) in the Emotion API Android client library.
+The sample demonstrates how you can use Java to recognize the emotions expressed by people.

 ## Prerequisites
 * Get the Emotion API Java for Android SDK [here](https://github.com/Microsoft/Cognitive-emotion-android)
-* Get your free Subscription Key [here](https://www.microsoft.com/cognitive-services/en-us/sign-up)
+* Get your free subscription key [here](https://www.microsoft.com/cognitive-services/en-us/sign-up)

 ## Recognize Emotions Java for Android Example Request